perma-id/w3id.org/tate-skos/readme.md

 Documentation and specification found [here](https://github.com/catalink-eu/tate-skos).

 ## Contact Details
+This w3id is maintained by [Stratos Kontopoulos](https://github.com/skontopo).
 For any queries or remarks on the Tate SKOS taxonomy, or if you would like to deploy CASPAR for your use case, please feel free to [contact us](mailto:caspar@catalink.eu?subject=Tate%20SKOS).